phoenixframework/phoenix/F_templates.md

 end

 ```
+In case you were wondering, the `|>` is Elixir's [pipe operator](http://elixir-lang.org/docs/stable/elixir/Kernel.html#|>/2).
+It takes the return value of one expression and pipes it into the first argument of the following expression.

-Note, it is important to put parenthesis around the `conn` argument to `from_struct/1` because otherwise the pipeline operator will bind more tightly to it than `Map.from_struct/1` causing an error like this one.
+Note, it is important to put parenthesis around the `conn` argument to `from_struct/1` because otherwise the pipe operator will bind more tightly to it than `Map.from_struct/1` causing an error like this one.

 ```console
 **(FunctionClauseError) no function clause matching in Map.from_struct/1